shostakovich/mugim/source/_posts/2013-06-06-how-to-handle-errors-like-a-professional.markdown

   - software
 ---

 As a good programmer you try to get as much feedback as possible.
-Be it automated unit tests, code reviews or metrics.
-For me bugs and failures fall under the same category, if they do not repeat over and over again.
+You use automated unit tests, code reviews and metrics.
+For me bugs and failures fall into the same category.

 {% img  /images/uploads/2013-06/failure.jpg %}
 "Olivier Le Moal/Shutterstock.com"

-In an agile environment you will have a lot of opportunities to make errors, and the impact of these errors is relatively small.

-By embracing errors and working on avoiding them in the future, you can create a very resilient environment.
+By embracing errors and working hard on avoiding them in the future, you can create a very resilient environment.

 In this article I want to explain how you can get the most out of your errors.